-... in order to contribute to sustainable commodity markets worldwide.
+... in order to contribute to sustainable agrifood markets worldwide.

-In the long term, INOKS wants to help the commodity value chains it supports to become mature and efficient markets that make a positive difference in the world based on the following characteristics:
+In the long term, INOKS wants to help the agrifood value chains it supports to become mature and efficient markets that make a positive difference in the world based on the following characteristics:

 - 1. Self-sufficiency: countries are self-sufficient in meeting the commodity demand of their population; - 2.
 Competitiveness: multiple companies compete to meet consumer demand; - 3.
 Optimal use of resources: companies efficiently use human and natural resources; - 4.
 Access to finance: companies have access to financial resources to sustain/grow their business; - 5.
 Access to markets: all actors across the value chain are well integrated into markets; - 6.
 Local availability: commodity products are available on the local market; - 7.
 Consistent quality: quality of commodity products is reliable and constant; - 8.
 Stable pricing: prices of commodities do not experience high fluctuation; - 9.
-Value adding production: production activities are adding value to local markets; - 10.
+Value-addition: activities and processes that encourage greater productive capacity, skill development, and additional incomes in the local market; - 10.
 Transparency: relevant market information (prices, production, weather, trade, consumption and stocks) is available to enhance market efficiency and reduce unfair trading practices.